TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 Drilling numerous holes can be tedious, and in some cases, you may need containers with a specific shape.
 For instance, the *Bambu Lab AMS* has sufficient space for silica containers, but they need to be shaped to fit the available areas.

-With access to a 3D printer, creating custom silica containers is simple.
-[Here is one](materials/silica%20container%20bambu%20ams.stl) I use with my *Bambu Lab AMS*:
+With access to a 3D printer, creating custom silica containers is simple: [here is one](materials/silica%20container%20bambu%20ams.stl) I use with my *Bambu Lab AMS*:

 <img src="images/silica_container_bambu_ams.png" width="30%" height="30%" />